topquark22/morseR24/README.md

 ## Error conditions

-The red LED (pin D2) indicates the following:
+Connect a red LED to pin D2.
+It indicates the following:

 It will blink once for 1/10 second upon initiation to indicate that the radio is operational.